akileshjayakumar/Flip-The-Coin-Game/README.md

-# Flip The Coin
+# Flip The Coin Game

 ## Introduction

-Welcome to my coin flipping game This interactive game demonstrates my capabilities in Web development.
+Welcome to my coin flipping game.
+This interactive game demonstrates my capabilities in Web development.
 Utilizing HTML, CSS, and JavaScript, this project highlights my coding skills and understanding of fundamental web technologies.

 ## Features